kashmir96/osoappliance/content/posts/can-you-get-monkeypox-from-laundromats-understanding-the-risks-of-laundry-services.md

 ---

-title: Can You Get Monkeypox From Laundromats: Understanding The Risks Of Laundry Services
+title: Can You Get Monkeypox From Laundromats Understanding The Risks Of Laundry Services
 description: "## Can You Get Monkeypox from Laundromats?
 Understanding the Risks of Laundry Services...get the full scoop"
 keywords: laundromats laundry
 tags: ["Washing Machine", "Laundry Appliances"]